-One of the best ways of expanding your horizons is to spend time working or studying abroad.
-You get to travel, experience another culture and improve your communication skills.
-It will also benefit your future job prospects – in our globalised world, employers look for people who can demonstrate cultural awareness.
+Your global adventure starts here.
+The GoGlobal programme offers life-changing overseas trips, and gives you the chance to meet people from all around the world and right here on campus.
+These are fantastic ways to travel, experience another culture and improve your communication skills.
+They're a big benefit to your future job prospects too – in our globalised world employers look for people who can demonstrate cultural awareness.

 While studying at Hallam you can explore the world through

 We'll help you get out there and make a difference.
 You'll make a contribution to communities in other countries, immerse yourself in new cultures, and develop your skills and confidence.
 You could even learn a new language.
 GoGlobal supports volunteering opportunities all over the world, and you can do it as part of your studies or independently.